Jensen 541S

 The Jensen 541S was Jensen Motors luxury GT model of the Jensen 541.
 Announced in mid-October 1960, the Jensen 541S was four inches wider than the 541R.
 The increased track allowed the new car's interior to be roomier and improved the roadholding.
-The 541S had a conventional radiator grille (as opposed to the flap of the 541) to allow for the extra heat given by a proposed new V8 engine, and a Salisbury limited slip differential for the extra torque demanded.
+The 541S had a conventional radiator grille (as opposed to the flap of the 541), and a Salisbury limited-slip differential for extra traction.